July 2024 Houthi–Israel attacks: War in Yemen

 The Houthi movement, officially "Ansar Allah", is Islamist group in Yemen that follows the Shiite Zaydi faith.
 The movement has been fueled by decades of discrimination against the Shi'ites in Yemen and took power in 2014.
 In response, it was attacked by Saudi Arabia and its allies, in a war that killed 150,000 people.
 They were designated a terrorist organization by the United States, Saudi Arabia, United Arab Emirates, Malaysia, and Australia.
 The group has called for the destruction of Israel.
 The movement, whose militants oppose Yemen's internationally recognized government, has controlled a considerable swath of the country's territory along the Red Sea since 2014.

+Houthi attacks on Israel

+The Houthis have long called for the destruction of Israel but did not take direct action against it until Hamas's October 7 attacks which initiated the Gaza war.
+Since the war began, the Iran-backed Houthi forces have launched drone and missile attacks toward Israel, though most were intercepted, causing minimal damage.
+The Houthis stated these attacks are in retaliation for Israeli bombing of the Gaza Strip and vowed to continue until the "Israeli aggression stops."